 My weakness is french bread, so I broiled up some french bread* to dip with it too!

 (*hey not claiming this is a healthy meal…just a hearty one!)

 I wanted to point out that Oneida sent us a set of these beautiful new dishes to test out.
-Our last dishes, that were just Walmart brand, have been chipped, broken, dropped, and lost and I took the risk on Oneida with their new Porcelain line and have been pleasantly surprised.
-Personally I hear “porcelain” and think of a grandmother, but truly Charlotte’s eating on the same plates we are with no troubles.
+Our last dishes, which were just Walmart brand, have been chipped, broken, dropped, and lost and I took the risk on Oneida with their new Porcelain line and have been pleasantly surprised.
+Personally, I hear “porcelain” and think of a grandmother, but truly Charlotte’s eating on the same plates we are with no troubles.

-Its like porcelain for the modern era!
+It’s like porcelain for the modern era!

 They are microwave safe (and yes, we have used ourselves there…we did reheat this meal last night) and I have thrown in the dishwasher 7 days this week with no chips or cracks as of yet.